Skip to main content

 • Click the "Connect" button

-• Login to Quickbooks to confirm that you want to integrate with ZenCase
+• Login to QuickBooks to confirm that you want to integrate with Practice Pro

-• You will be redirected back to ZenCase integrations page.
+• You will be redirected back to Practice Pro integrations page.

-• Once you've been redirected back to the ZenCase integration page for Quickbooks Online, then click the "Settings" button to configure the integration.
+• Once you've been redirected back to the Practice Pro integration page for QuickBooks Online, then click the "Settings" button to configure the integration.

 Additional Configurations